devnw/stream/README.md

 	// times the Scaler has scaled up.
 This is useful for systems
 	// that are CPU bound and need to scale up more/less quickly.
 	WaitModifier DurationScaler

+	// Max is the maximum number of layer2 routines that will be spawned.
+	// If Max is set to 0, then there is no limit.
+	Max uint
 }
 ```